cabinetry/cabinetry-tutorials/README.md

 The tutorials in this repository are generally kept up-to-date with the latest available `cabinetry` version.
 They are currently compatible with `cabinetry` [`v0.3.0`](https://github.com/alexander-held/cabinetry/releases/tag/v0.3.0).
-This `cabinetry` version requires Python 3.7 or 3.8, since `cabinetry` dropped support for Python 3.6 with version [`v0.2.0`](https://github.com/alexander-held/cabinetry/releases/tag/v0.2.0).
+This `cabinetry` version requires Python 3.7 or newer, since `cabinetry` dropped support for Python 3.6 with version [`v0.2.0`](https://github.com/alexander-held/cabinetry/releases/tag/v0.2.0).